 Hollis Garden is a can’t-miss free activity in Lakeland.
 It’s a botanical display garden set in a neoclassical architectural environment and is home to over 10,000 flowers, beautiful fountains, a Grand Staircase, and a picturesque view of Lake Mirror.

 Next head over to the Rec Room to get your game on.
+This is one of my personal favorite things to do in Lakeland!
 They have your typical arcade games, Guitar Hero, Skee Ball, and even a ping pong room!
 Once you’ve worked up a sweat you can treat yourself to a delicious craft cocktail from Revival.
 You’ll feel so at ease at this spot you’ll want to lounge here all day!
 The atmosphere and staff were also notable and added to the experience.

 Distance from Tampa: 40 minutes